NathanTheGr8/SCCMPackageAutomation/README.md

 irefox 62.0.2 (R2)\Files\Firefox Setup 62.0.2-64bit.exe".
 Updating version numbers from 62.0.2 to 62.0.2
 ```
-The next function is New-StandarChangeSCCMPackage.
-This function creates an SCCM package from the latest folder for a give app, makes the install program, distributes the package to DPs, and updates my "Not Curren Version Collection" for a given app.
-I would also like to deploy the package to a test collection, but I can't get the Start-CMApplicationDeployment cmdlet to work with my version of sccm.
+The next function is New-SCCMPackage.
+This function creates an SCCM package from the latest folder for a give app, makes the install program, distributes the package to DPs, moves it to a give folder in SCCM, and deploys it to a test collection.

 ### Installation

-Edit the GlobalVariablesExample.ps1 file in .\Public to work with your enviroment.
-Rename it to GlobalVariables.ps1
+Edit the GlobalVariablesExample.ps1 and GlobalVariblesExample.json files in project root to work with your enviroment.
+Rename it to GlobalVariables.ps1 and GlobalVaribles.json
  - $SCCM_Site : Your SCCM Site Code
  - $SCCM_Share : A UNC path to the newtork share where your SCCM packages are.
  - $SCCM_Share_Test_Folder : A Folder Name (Not full path) that should exist on your SCCM share
  - $SCCM_Share_Letter : What drive letter do you want your SCCM share mounted under?
- - All the $rootApplicationPaths

-You will also have to change the
- - New-StandardChangeSCCMPackage Update-AppHelper $SCCMFolder Parms.
-	- HomeOffice
-	- CoreApps
-	- Misc
+ - $SCCM_ALL_DP_Group : The DP Name that you want your applications and packages distrubuted to.
+ - $SCCM_SourceFolderRegex : A regext that matches your source folder naming convention.
+All files and folders that don't match will be ignored.

 SCCM-PackageAutomation requires the following Powershell Modules